 Research/Areas of Interest: Engineering education; Diversity, equity, and inclusion; team-based engineering pedagogies; engineering design thinking

-Research/Areas of Interest: heat transfer, apparent slip, thermal management of electronics, mass transfer in supercritical fluids and thermoelectricity, material science
+Research/Areas of Interest: Transport Phenomena in the context of superhydrophobic surfaces, nano-material manufacture, thermal management of electronics, energy harvesting, mass transfer in supercritical fluids and thermoelectricity.

 Research/Areas of Interest: Mechanics of materials; effective properties of heterogeneous materials; microstructure-property relationships; applications to material science